Accessibility

 • Context and orientation language for the curriculum is provided in the Teacher Notes

-• All icons and actionable buttons are large and accompanied by text, unless the control is a commonly-used standard, such as a triangle for a play button
+• Icons and actionable buttons are large and accompanied by text, unless the control is a commonly-used standard, such as a triangle for a play button

 • Color is not the sole determinant of required information